dtaht/blog-cerowrt/content/post/dql_on_wifi.md

 Here's the
 [flent data for dql on wifi experiment]( http://kazikcz.github.io/dl/2016-04-01-flent-ath10k-dql.tar.gz) if you would like to poke around the dataset.

 Here's a short description what-is-what test naming:
 - sw/fq contains only txq/flow stuff (no scheduling, no txop queue limits)
 - sw/ath10k_dql contains only ath10k patch which applies DQL to driver-firmware tx queue naively
 - sw/fq+ath10k_dql is obvious
 - sw/base today's ath.git/master checkout used as base
 - "veryfast" tests TCP tput to reference receiver (4 antennas)
 - "fast" tests TCP tput to ref receiver (1 antenna)
 - "slow" tests TCP tput to ref receiver (1 *unplugged* antenna)
 - "fast+slow" tests sharing between "fast" and "slow"
 - "autorate" uses default rate control
 - "rate6m" uses fixed-tx-rate at 6mbps
 - the test uses QCA9880 w/ 10.1.467
 - no rrul tests, sorry Dave! :)

+*april 11, note* - I am in progress in regenerating the graphs, excuse the broken links below.

+[Dave commented](/fixme) that "testing with rrul is pointless as yet.
+Although interesting to have as a baseline, [rrul](/fixme) will end up stressing out the unchanged wifi card's driver more than what you are actually testing".

 ## Observations / conclusions:

+{{< figure src="/flent/dql_on_wifi.svg" >}}

  - DQL builds up throughput slowly on "veryfast"; in some tests it doesn't get to reach peak (roughly 210mbps average) because the test is too short

+{{< figure src="/flent/dql_on_wifi.svg" >}}

- - DQL shows better latency results in almost all cases compared to the txop based scheduling from my mac80211 RFC (but i haven't thoroughly looked at *all* the data; I might've missed a case where it performs worse)
+ - DQL shows better latency results in almost all cases compared to the txop based scheduling from my mac80211 RFC (but I haven't thoroughly looked at *all* the data; I might've missed a case where it performs worse)

+{{< figure src="/flent/dql_on_wifi.svg" >}}

  - latency improvement seen on sw/ath10k_dql @ rate6m,fast compared to
 sw/base (1800ms -> 160ms) can be explained by the fact that txq AC
-limit is 256 and since all TCP streams run on BE (and fq_codel as the qdisc) the induced txq latency is 256 * (1500 / (6*1024*1024/8.)) / 4
+limit is 256 and since all TCP streams run on BE (and fq_codel as the qdisc) the induced txq latency is
+`$ ~122ms = 256 * (1500 / (6*1024*1024/8)) / 4 $`
-= ~122ms which is pretty close to the test data (the formula ignores MAC overhead, so the latency in practice is larger).
+which is pretty close to the test data (the formula ignores MAC overhead, so the latency in practice is larger).
 Once you consider the overhead and in-flight packets on driver-firmware tx queue 160ms doesn't seem strange.
-Moreover when you compare the same case with sw/fq+ath10k_dql you can clearly see the advantage of having fq_codel in mac80211 software queuing - the latency drops by (another) order of magnitude because now incomming ICMPs are treated as new, bursty flows and get fed to the device quickly.
+Moreover when you compare the same case with sw/fq+ath10k_dql you can clearly see the advantage of having fq_codel in mac80211 software queuing - the latency drops by (another) order of magnitude because now incoming ICMPs are treated as new, bursty flows and get fed to the device quickly.

+{{< figure src="/flent/dql_on_wifi.svg" >}}
  - slow+fast case still sucks but that's expected because DQL hasn't been applied per-station

+{{< figure src="/flent/dql_on_wifi.svg" >}}
  - sw/fq has lower peak throughput ("veryfast") compared to sw/base (this actually proves current - and very young least to say - ath10k wake-tx-queue implementation is deficient; ath10k_dql improves it and sw/fq+ath10k_dql climbs up to the max throughput over time)

 To sum things up:
  - DQL might be able to replace the explicit txop queue limiting (which requires rate control info)
  - mac80211 fair queuing works!